PILLAR · LLM SYSTEMS

 • Christiano 2017 = origin of deep RLHF; InstructGPT 2022 = LLM application.

-• GRPO drops the critic; advantage is sequence-level.
+• GRPO drops the critic; advantage is sequence-level $z$-score over a group of $G$ rollouts.

-• Mode collapse in DPO is real; β + SFT mix mitigates.
+• Mode collapse / likelihood displacement in DPO is real; $\beta$ + SFT mix mitigates.

 05